MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-get-info.md

 ### start_row

-Starting row for retrieval of data if a data frame or “.xdf” file.
+Starting row for retrieval of data of a data frame or “.xdf” file.

 ### num_rows

-Number of rows of data to retrieve if a data frame or “.xdf” file.
+Number of rows of data to retrieve of a data frame or “.xdf” file.